Arvideid/gis-webapp/README.md

 ## Notes

-- Weather data is simulated for demonstration purposes
+- Weather data is fetched from the SMHI API for accurate real-time and forecast information
-- K-means clustering is implemented both client-side and server-side for demonstration
+- K-means clustering is implemented server-side for efficient processing of school location data
 - The application uses CDN-hosted libraries for Leaflet, Leaflet plugins, and Font Awesome